 Obtaining evidence is a key part of the work we do at MW Solicitors.
 When investigating and acting in these types of cases we will make immediate site visits, cycling the road if appropriate.
 We will obtain evidence from the police and ambulance services and interview police officers and paramedics, if required.
 We will also investigate any CCTV footage of the locality and we will investigate the history of accidents of the road.
 We can also engage cycling and engineering experts.
 Our dedicated cyclist injury specialist, Philip Scarles, is a keen cyclist of many years giving him a particular interest and advantage when acting for cyclists who have suffered serious injuries in such accidents.

-If you or a loved one have been injured in such an accident, do not delay, call us today on 020 3551 8500 or email us at email@example.com.
+If you or a loved one have been injured in such an accident, do not delay, call us today on 020 3551 8500 or use our Contact Us form to arrange a callback.
 The earlier you contact us the better chance we have of gathering the evidence to fight your case before any potholes are filled in, records are destroyed or memories have faded.